microsoft/encoder-decoder-slm/README.md

 - XSum: 0.27/0.20 vs 0.24/0.19
 We also show that results continue as we scale the models up to 1B parameters.

-⭐ Star this repository to get notified when we release the code and models!
+⭐ Star this repository to get notified when we release the rest of the codes and models!